|

 Meta Cercarial Trematode

 In 2003 this project identified a white spot that was found on some chum and many whitefish hearts simply as “surface white spots” in order to distinguish them from Ichthyophonus (ICH) spores which they were externally similar to.
-These spots were often mistaken as ICH by many fishermen and the fish sometimes discarded for this reason.
-While this important information was voiced around the local area and on YRDFA teleconferences it was not until 2005 that the spots were finally identified by name by Joe Sullivan (YRDFA) and Simon Jones (DFO Canada) as meta cercarial trematode, a fluke and harmless to both humans and the fish.
+These spots were often mistaken as ICH by many fishermen and the fish sometimes discarded unnecessarily for this reason.
+While this important information (that is was not ICH) was voiced around the local area and on YRDFA teleconferences it was not until 2005 that the spots were finally identified by name by Joe Sullivan (YRDFA) and Simon Jones (DFO Canada) as meta cercarial trematode, a fluke and harmless to both humans and the fish.
 As you can see in the video the fluke does not penetrate into the meat of the heart as does ICH but lies just under a thin membrane.
+So far this has been the only “white spot” seen with any frequency, on fish hearts in this section of the Yukon River, that could be mistaken for ICH.
 Below a picture on left and video on right.

 left click to open or right click and select save target as 2.11 MB wmv